 In 1976 I saw The Wizard Of Oz for the first time.
 I was 4 years old.
 It came on once a year, back when there were only a few channels, and before anyone had ever heard of home video.
 That movie made a huge impression on me.
 So much that I actually reenacted it at school during recess every day, all the way to second grade.
 I remember taking my huge pink and blue Easter basket for long walks through the field across the street from our house, looking for tornados.
 I spent so much time in that field, skipping and singing full blast, I almost starting believing that I could land myself in some adventure that would make it impossible for me to go to school the next day.
 It didn't have to be Oz.
-I remember thinking I would have settled for an alien abduction, or any sort of adventure I could star in where my natural weirdness would be considered exotic to the locals.
+I remember thinking I would have settled for an alien abduction.
 Finally, Mr. Provost, who lived two houses over, phoned to ask my dad if “that kid with the pink basket could please stop dancing on my crops.”